HenriJ/careless/README.md

 ## JSX : POJO instead of createElement

-Careless's JSX compiles to pure POJO (as next versions of React will be) and ES6 Object.assign for the spread attribute.
+Careless JSX compiles to pure POJOs (as next versions of React will do) and ES6 Object.assign for the spread attribute ([also in next versions of React}(https://github.com/facebook/react/issues/2417))

-This way the creation of the nodes tree is separated from the redenring : because nodes are POJOs, you don't need to require Careless in the modules that do no rendering.
+This way the creation of the nodes tree is separated from the rendering : because nodes are POJOs, you don't need to require Careless in the modules that do no rendering.

 Note: When you require careless, it will polyfill Object.assign if it doesn't exist